Ali Radman: Career

-He started his career as a composer in 1991 and composed some pieces for children's show for Islamic Republic of Iran Broadcasting until 1994.
-In 1996, he cooperated with Tehran Music Group and the Iranian Orchestra for New Music which was supervised and supported by Alireza Mashayekhi, and he performed several concerts with that orchestra as conductor and pianist.
-He joined the University of Tehran- faculty of fine arts at the music department in 1999.
-In 2004, he began to teach at the Sooreh institute of advanced education and the Farhang institute of music in Tehran.
-He began his cooperation with the orchestra of the contemporary music research center at the school of Fine Arts.
-He actively participated as a performer in all the CDs published by the Iranian Orchestra for New Music and performed research concerts and other programs as a pianist and conductor in the Fajr International Music Festival.
+He started his career as a composer in 1991 and composed some pieces for children's shows for Islamic Republic of Iran Broadcasting until 1994.
+In 1996, he cooperated with Tehran Music Group and the Iranian Orchestra for New Music, which was supervised and supported by Alireza Mashayekhi, and he performed several concerts with that orchestra as conductor and pianist.
+He joined the University of Tehran, faculty of fine arts, at the music department in 1999.
+In 2004, he began to teach at the Sooreh Institute of advanced education and the Farhang Institute of music in Tehran.
+He began cooperating with the contemporary music research center orchestra at the School of Fine Arts.
+He actively participated as a performer in all the CDs published by the Iranian Orchestra for New Music.
+He performed research concerts and other programs as a pianist and conductor in the Fajr International Music Festival.
 In 2008, he has presented some experiences in Iranian polyphonic composition under the title of "Persian Clusters".
 He served as the head of the department of music at Islamic Azad University, Shiraz Branch from 2009 until 2017.
 Radman founded Pars Contemporary Orchestra in 2011 and performed several orchestral pieces in various styles of composition.
-He held workshops at the Royal Conservatoire of Antwerp based on “models of polyphony textures in Iranian music” in March 2017.
-He was also holding out seminars and concerts at Tehran and Shiraz University based on “techniques of composing in 20th century” and “Evolutions in composing in Iran”.
+He held workshops at the Royal Conservatoire of Antwerp based on "models of polyphony textures in Iranian music" in March 2017.
+He was also holding out seminars and concerts at Tehran and Shiraz University based on "techniques of composing in the 20th century" and "Evolutions in composing in Iran".
 Radman is a member of the Association of the Iranian Contemporary Music Composers (ACIMC).
-He Achieved First Class Medal of Art in Iran, 2013.
+He Achieved the First Class Medal of Art in Iran, 2013.
 His album named "Sialk-Eastern View" won the honorary award from the Fajr International Music Festival in 2022.

 Music

-In composition, he has developed the rhythmic, melodic and timbre elements of Iranian musical scales with an approach to both contemporary international music and the forms inspired by Iranian modal music.
+In composition, he has developed the rhythmic, melodic and timbre elements of Iranian musical scales with an approach to contemporary international music and the forms inspired by Iranian modal music.

-His interest and focus in composition is in introducing models inspired by Iranian folk music in polyphony, with an approach to contemporary music which is presented in different forms like orchestral, ensemble, solo, electronic and electroacoustic pieces.
+His interest and focus in the composition is in introducing models inspired by Iranian folk music in polyphony, with an approach to contemporary music that is presented in different forms like orchestral, ensemble, solo, electronic and electroacoustic pieces.
 His several pieces are performed by various contemporary orchestras in Europe, America and Asia.